 AUM’s impact on the expense ratio or fee

 Every fund house charges a fee called a management fee that is based on the size of the fund.
 Investors are charged based on the number of units they own at a single cost for the entire fund.
-The fees are unaffected by the performance of the fund.

 It just pays for administrative costs and establishes the asset manager’s pay for his work.
 The annual costs to run a mutual fund are measured by the total expense ratio (TER).
-According to SEBI, the AUM must always be more than the TER.

 High AUM’s effects on mutual funds

 AUM growth can occasionally hurt an equity fund’s performance.
-However, there is hardly any data to suggest that a bigger AUM either helps or hurts the fund performance.
-The fund manager is the one who should seize market opportunities and buy or sell a stock at the appropriate moment.
+However, there is hardly any data to suggest that a bigger AUM either helps or hurts the fund’s performance.

 Larger assets under management have frequently made it more difficult for the manager to make rapid judgments regarding investments.
 Before investing, evaluate the fund’s performance in relation to the benchmark and its rivals.

-Higher AUM means the manager needs to be on point and well experienced.
+Higher AUM means the manager needs to be on point and well-experienced.
 Check the experience of the manager in handling high assets before investing in such funds.

 AUM and market fluctuations

 Market movements have a significant impact on the assets managed.
 The assets of the fund will increase when it generates returns and decrease when it suffers losses.
-This impacts the mutual fund fee as well.
-Lower expenses typically equate to lower value.

 For instance, imagine that a mutual fund that has produced 10% returns has received a total investment of Rs.
 10,000 from 100 investors.
 If so, Rs.
 11,000 would be the fund’s AUM.
-After all, businesses determine the worth of their assets under management using a variety of techniques.

 AUM is a great way to evaluate a fund’s popularity and performance.
 However, it should not influence your decision to invest in that fund.